 - Compute Resource - the compute resource associated with the orchestration model

-- Provider vdc - select from the drop-down list the provider vDC that will be used when an organization vDC will be deployed from the orchestration model.
+- Provider Resource Pool - select from the drop-down list the provider VDC that will be used when an organization VDC will be deployed from the orchestration model.

 There are three types of resource pools:

 - Allocation Pool - a percentage of the resources you allocate from the provider virtual datacenter are committed to the organization virtual datacenter.
 You can specify the percentage for both CPU and memory.